-Traveling by car is like watching life on a screen, writes Robert Pirsig in Zen and the Art of Motorcycle Maintenance, his now classic account of a motorcycle journey with his 11-year-old son that is really an inquiry into values.“You’re a passive observer and it is all moving by you boringly in a frame.
+Traveling by car is like watching life on a screen, wrote Robert Pirsig in Zen and the Art of Motorcycle Maintenance, his classic account of a motorcycle journey with his 11-year-old son that is really an inquiry into values.“You’re a passive observer and it is all moving by you boringly in a frame.
 On a cycle the frame is gone.”

 The secret of motorcycle maintenance—and of living a life that has value—has to do with drawing our attention to the quality of what confronts us here and now.
 No matter what we are thinking about or doing, according to Pirsig, we can cultivate a double awareness.
 We can be attentive to our thoughts and the work we are doing, yet sensitive to the quality of what is happening, to what is unknown.

 Sometimes life delivers a shock that give us a taste of what it means to be open to quality.
 A diagnosis comes in–ourselves or a loved one–or news of a death or an attack somewhere in the world.
 Suddenly a shared meal or a hug or a beautiful day takes on new meaning.
 We remember that we are live surrounded by mystery.